identifiers-org/ontop/idorg-ontology/README.md

 # The Identifiers.org Ontology Terms

 Below you will find an overview of the terms created for the identifiers.org ontology.
 Formal definitions of these can be found at the [idorg-ontology.ttl](./idorg-ontology.ttl) file.
-Aside from these terms, these files also uses terms from [RDF Schema](https://www.w3.org/TR/rdf-schema/), [VoID](https://www.w3.org/TR/void/), [DCAT](https://www.w3.org/TR/vocab-dcat-3/), and
+Aside from these terms, these files also use terms from [RDF Schema](https://www.w3.org/TR/rdf-schema/), [VoID](https://www.w3.org/TR/void/), [DCAT](https://www.w3.org/TR/vocab-dcat-3/), and